 Regulatory Barriers Could Hinder Broadband Deployment, Senate Hearing Panelists Say

-Michael Powell advocated streamlining permitting processes on federal lands and in local communities as well as ensuring reasonably priced pole access for broadband providers.
+Panelists sought streamlined permitting processes on federal lands and in local communities, and reasonably priced pole access.

 WASHINGTON, December 13, 2022 – Onerous permitting regimes and other regulatory barriers could significantly hamper broadband deployment projects, executives from leading trade groups told the Senate Subcommittee on Communications, Media, and Broadband on Tuesday.